eobermuhlner/java-scriptengine/README.md

 Known issues:
 * Java script class must be called `Script`
-* Script is compiled into a `Script.class` file in the current directory
 * not possible to access classes of the caller

 ## Simple usage